 - Begin by downloading the DynaMed Plus app from the App Store or Google Play:

 - Access to DynaMed Plus requires an active subscription through UCSF.
-After downloading the app, you will see there are three different ways you can authenticate:
+After downloading the app, you will see there are a few ways you can authenticate:

 - Log in via UCSF's network.
-Tap Institutional Network and then tap Authenticate to log in to the app.
+Tap Institutional Network and then tap Authenticate to log in.

-- Sign in with your personal user account to authenticate the app.
+- Sign In with your personal user account to authenticate the app.
 Don’t have a personal account set up?
 Create one by going to UCSF's DynaMed Plus instance and authenticate with your UCSF MyAccess credentials.
-Select the Sign In/Create Account link in the top right-hand corner of the screen to create a personal account.
+Select the Register now link in the top right-hand corner of the screen to create a personal account.

 After you log in, you will be prompted to Install with Images or Install without Images.
 Installing without images allows you to install the content on your device while saving space on your device.
 Images are displayed on demand when connected to WiFi.